physicalrobot/BookWorm/src/sitelayout.md

 Bookshelf:
 - list of favorite books stored with there covers on a "shelf".
 BookClubs:
--list of groups of bookworms you are a part of.
+-list of groups of bookworms you are a part of.'

 ## Catalog List
 Books other users have read: